rddunphy/pwg/README.md

 ## Pronounceable passwords and passphrases

-Pronounceable passwords are lower case passwords generated using common character n-grams from the English language.
+Pronounceable passwords are lower-case passwords generated using common character n-grams from the English language.
 The n-grams are taken from [tables created by Peter Norvig](http://norvig.com/mayzner.html), and can be found in `data/ngrams`.

-Passphrases are sequences of words generated randomly from a dictionary based on the [Brown corpus](https://www.nltk.org/book/ch02.html#brown-corpus), stored in `data/words`.
+Passphrases are title-case sequences of words generated randomly from a dictionary based on the [Brown corpus](https://www.nltk.org/book/ch02.html#brown-corpus), stored in `data/words`.
 Patterns can be specified using the `-p`/`--pattern` option, where the pattern is an ordered sequence of word types, chosen from `n` (noun), `v` (verb), `a` (adjective), or `w` (any word).
 The default pattern of `nvan` results in around 6\*10^16 possible phrases (~55 bits of entropy).